mediamonks/muban/docs/13-guides.md

 ```

 ### Dynamically render components
-All components that are inside of the `src/app/component/block` folder can be dynamically rendered using the [lookup helper](https://handlebarsjs.com/partials.html) from handlebars.
+If you want to dynamically render out child components within a component you can use the [lookup helper](https://handlebarsjs.com/partials.html) from handlebars.

 For example if you have block data that dynamically renders out more blocks.